-Rescuers brace for more rain as relentless storms flood Northeast, Vermont hit hard
+Rain moving out after flooding hits Vermont hard and other parts of the Northeast are saturated

 Atmospheric scientists say destructive flooding events are spurred by storms forming in a warmer atmosphere, making extreme rainfall a reality.
 The additional warming that scientists predict is coming will only make it worse.

-The storm also interrupted travel.
-There were hundreds of flight cancellations at Kennedy, LaGuardia and Newark airports and more than 200 canceled at Boston’s Logan Airport, according to the Flightaware website.
+The storm also interrupted travel, with hundreds of flight cancellations in the New York area and Boston airports.
 Amtrak temporarily suspended service between Albany and New York.

 Troy Caruso, who owns a golf course, five restaurants and a motel in Ludlow, Vermont, said he’s been checking the damage to his properties and in the town of about 800 people.
 A supermarket and shopping center were “wiped out,” he said, as was a steakhouse and possibly a burger joint he owned.